AMIT-NAIKK/Welcome_github/README.md

-to commit example - (git commit -m"add new paragraph") Your branch is ahead of 'origin/main' by 2 commits. meaning in git hub that changes not reflect first you have to push to the git hub to push to github--(git push origin main)
+to commit example - (git commit -m"add new paragraph") Your branch is ahead of 'origin/main' by 2 commits. meaning in git hub that changes not reflect first you have to push to the git hub to push to github--(git push origin main) if any changes occurs First have
+1. add
+2.commit
+3.push